 In February 2013, the Partnership acquired six mortgage revenue bonds secured by three properties located in San Antonio, Texas.
 On June 30, 2014 the Company finalized the restructuring of six mortgage revenue bonds moving approximately \$4.7 million in Series B mortgage revenue bonds to Series A mortgage revenue bonds.
-The par bond values reported on June 30, 2014 are as follows: approximately \$16.5 million par value Series A and approximately \$0.5 million par value Series B mortgage revenue bonds secured by the Avistar on the Boulevard, a 344 unit multifamily apartment complex; approximately \$10.0 million Series A and approximately \$1.0 million Series B mortgage revenue bonds secured by the Avistar at the Boulevard, a 344 unit multifamily apartment complex; approximately \$1.0 million Series B mortgage revenue bonds secured by the Avistar at the Boulevard, a 344 unit multifamily apartment complex; approximately \$1.0 million Series B mortgage revenue bonds secured by the Avistar at the Crest, a 200 unit multifamily apartment complex.
+The par bond values reported on June 30, 2014 are as follows: approximately \$16.5 million par value Series A and approximately \$0.5 million par value Series B mortgage revenue bonds secured by the Avistar on the Boulevard, a 344 unit multifamily apartment complex; approximately\$10.0 million Series A and approximately \$1.0 million Series B mortgage revenue bonds secured by the Avistar at Chase Hill, a 232 unit multifamily apartment complex; and approximately\$9.7 million Series A and approximately \$0.8 million Series B mortgage revenue bonds secured by Avistar at the Crest, a 200 unit multifamily apartment complex.
 The three Series A mortgage revenue bonds each carry an annual interest rate of 6.0% per annum and mature on March 1, 2050.
 The three Series B mortgage revenue bonds each carry an annual base interest rate of 9.0% per annum and mature on April 1, 2050.
 The Partnership also acquired approximately \$804,000 of taxable mortgage revenue bonds which also carry a base interest rate of 9.0% per annum and mature on April 1, 2050.
 The Company has determined that the entity which owns the three Avistar properties is an unrelated not-for-profit which under the accounting guidance is not subject to applying the VIE consolidation guidance.
 As a result, the properties' financial statements are not consolidated into the consolidated financial statements of the Company.

-Under the terms of a Bond Purchase Commitment, the Partnership has agreed to purchase a new mortgage revenue bond of between \$20,638,000 and \$26,687,000 ("Judson Series B Bond") secured by the Vantage at Judson apartments which will be delivered by the mortgage revenue bond issuer once the property meets specific obligations and occupancy rates.
+Under the terms of a Bond Purchase Commitment, the Partnership has agreed to purchase a new mortgage revenue bond of between\$20,638,000 and \$26,687,000 ("Judson Series B Bond") secured by the Vantage at Judson apartments which will be delivered by the mortgage revenue bond issuer once the property meets specific obligations and occupancy rates.
 The final amount of the Series B Bond will depend on the appraisal of the stabilized property.
-The Judson Series B Bond will have a stated annual interest rate of 6.0% per annum and bond proceeds must be used to pay off the construction loan to the Bank and all or a portion of the \$6,049,000 subordinate mortgage revenue bond.
+The Judson Series B Bond will have a stated annual interest rate of 6.0% per annum and bond proceeds must be used to pay off the construction loan to the Bank and all or a portion of the\$6,049,000 subordinate mortgage revenue bond.
 If the property does not meet its specific obligations and required occupancy rate before January 1, 2015, the Partnership has the right to terminate the Bond Purchase Commitment.
-As of June 30, 2014, the Partnership estimated the value of this Bond Purchase Commitment and recorded an asset of approximately \$154,000.
+As of June 30, 2014, the Partnership estimated the value of this Bond Purchase Commitment and recorded an asset of approximately\$154,000.